 An organisation who has been issued with a DSAR has one calendar month from the date it is received to provide information to the individual.
+(In exceptional circumstances this can be extended for a maximum of a further 2 months).
 Where the controller requests identification from the individual then the date would start once the identification has been provided.
 For practical purposes, if a consistent number of days is required (e.g. for operational or system purposes), it may be helpful to adopt a 28-day period to ensure compliance is always within a calendar month.

 A request can be made in writing or verbally and can be made to any part of an organisation (including via social media) and it does not have to be addressed to a specific person or contact point.
 A request does not have to include the phrase ‘subject access request’, as long as it is clear that the individual is asking for their own personal data.

 A: Under GDPR there are six lawful bases for processing personal data.
 Which basis to use will depend on the purpose and relationship with the individual whose data you wish to process.
 It’s important to note that no single basis is ’better’ or more important than the other and you must determine your lawful basis for each processing activity.
 The six lawful bases for processing are: